KC3YKX/W3EAX/README.md

 - **Field Day & Public Service** — The club has a long tradition of participating in ARRL Field Day exercises and emergency communication preparedness.

-## What We Do

-🔭 **On-Air Operations** — HF, VHF, and UHF operation from our campus station
-🎓 **License Prep** — Study sessions and practice exams for Technician, General, and Extra
-🛰️ **Experimentation** — Digital modes, satellite contacts, APRS, SDR, and more
-📡 **Contesting** — Participation in ARRL contests and special event stations
-🤝 **Elmering** — Experienced members mentor newcomers in all aspects of ham radio
-🎈 **Projects** — High-altitude balloons, fox hunts, antenna building, and homebrew electronics

 ## Getting Involved

 | What | Details |